 - Interdisciplinary engineering-biology research on distributed decision-making systems (e.g., with a focus on honeybees): Organizer, workshop on Systems Biology of Decision Making, in the Mathematical Bioengineering Program, NSF Mathematical Biosciences Institute, Invited speaker at Santa Fe Institute (SFI) workshop on Collective Decision Making: From Neurons to Societies, (see "Building Smart Groups" by T. Seeley in the SFI Bulletin), and current research projects.

-- Systems and control theory/engineering for economic and political systems.
+- Systems and control theory/engineering for human social systems, with applications in social work, economic, and political systems.

 Education and Service:

 - Engineers for Community Service (ECOS) (faculty advisor, since 2004).